Koobi Fora Faculty & Staff

 - Rutgers University Center for Human Evolutionary Studies

-- Coastal Carolina University Center for Archaeology and Anthropology
+- Coastal Carolina University Anthropology and Geography

 - Smithsonian Institution Paleobiology Program